Edwin Bidwell Wilson: Life

 Edwin Bidwell Wilson was born in Hartford, Connecticut, to Edwin Horace Wilson (a teacher and superintendent of schools in Middletown, Connecticut) and Jane Amelia (Bidwell) Wilson.
 He had two sisters and two brothers; he and his siblings all went on to achieve high levels of education and professional success.
 Although born in Hartford, Wilson grew up in Middleton, and for a period he attended a private school that had been set up by his father, where he was substantially younger than the other students.
 Wilson performed at a high level academically from a young age.
 He recounts that (according to his mother) he taught himself arithmetic at the age of four using his mother's sixty-inch tape measure; he learned multiplication by folding a tape measure into equal-length increments and then counting the number of folded parts.
 At the age of fifteen, Wilson sat and passed the entrance examination for Yale University (his father's alma mater), but his father would not allow him to attend at this age, as he considered him too young; he waited until he was sixteen and then attended Harvard College, being admitted on the basis of his entrance examination at Yale.

 Wilson attended Harvard College as an undergraduate, receiving his AB summa cum laude in 1899.
 He then attended Yale University for his PhD, graduating in 1901.
-He also studied mathematics from 1902-1903 in Paris, primarily at the École normale supérieure, before returning to teach at Yale.
+He also studied mathematics from 1902 to 1903 in Paris, primarily at the École normale supérieure, before returning to teach at Yale.
 At Yale, Wilson worked under the supervision of Josiah Willard Gibbs and compiled an important textbook on vector analysis from Gibbs' lecture notes.
 Gibbs died when Wilson had just turned twenty-four, but he exerted a strong influence on Wilson through his early supervision and through Wilson's experience compiling Gibbs' notes.
-Wilson became an Assistant Professor of Mathematics at Yale in 1906, then Associate Professor of Mathematics at Massachusetts Institute of Technology (MIT) in 1907, then Professor of Mathematics in 1911, then Head of the Department of Physics in 1917, and then Professor of Vital Statistics at the Harvard School of Public Health in 1922.
+Wilson became an assistant professor of mathematics at Yale in 1906, then associate professor of mathematics at Massachusetts Institute of Technology (MIT) in 1907, then Professor of Mathematics in 1911, then Head of the Department of Physics in 1917, and then Professor of Vital Statistics at the Harvard School of Public Health in 1922.